By Milda Urban, Summersalt Yoga founder

 I grew up in Port Lincoln, South Australia.
-When I was young I would often look and admire the work of my father’s when he was working as a photographer in the 1980s.
-My Dad taught me how to work using film p ahotography and ever since I haven’t looked back.
-I went on to University and completed a Bachelor of Visual Arts specialising in Photography.
+When I was young I would often look and admire the work of my father when he was working as a photographer in the 1980s.
+My Dad taught me how to work using film photography and ever since I haven’t looked back.
+I went on to University and completed a Bachelor of Visual Arts specializing in Photography.
 I have always worked closely with illustration also often combining the two.

 What is the most important thing for you in your craft?